lereldarion/ccontrol/README.markdown

 First, as root, load the kernel module:

-	ccontrol load --mem 1G
+	ccontrol load --max_mem 1G

-This will reserve 1 GB of RAM for ccontrol and initialize page coloring.
+This will reserve 1 GB of RAM for ccontrol and initialize page coloring for the last level cache (LLC).
 You can look at `dmesg` for additional info.

+You can also use options --colors to manually set the number of colors to either an integer value, or to "Ln" for using autoconfiguration with the n-th level cache.

-If your application use the ccontrol library (linked with libccontrol), you're done.
-Otherwise, you can limit the total amount of cache used by _dynamically allocated data structures_ by using:
+If your application use the ccontrol library (linked with libccontrol), it can now access the module and create areas.

-	ccontrol exec --ld-preload ./myapp

-When using `LD_PRELOAD`, all standard memory allocation functions are redirected to a single cache partition, of which you must specify the size (in virtual memory) and the color set to use: corresponding options are `--pset` and `--size`.

-The `pset` option is a bitmask: a comma separated list of values.
-For example `--pset=0,1,8-10` will activate colors 0,1,8,9 and 10.

-The `size` explains to ccontrol how much memory it should ask to the kernel module.
-This must be lower than the amount of RAM allocated and fit the amount of pages corresponding to the pset.

 Once you're done with ccontrol, unload the module: